helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

-[^cons]: `cons`, `car` and `cdr` are some simple functions to operate with tuples in languages like lisp (`cons` creates a new tuple from two values, `car` and `cdr` take a tuple and return the first element and second element, respectively)[^haskconst].
+[^cons]: `cons`, `car` and `cdr` are some simple functions to operate with tuples in languages like lisp (`cons` creates a new tuple from two values, `car` and `cdr` take a tuple and return its first element and second element, respectively)[^haskconst].
 Lisp was designed directly from untyped lambda calculus, thus it's easier to write an expression first in lisp and then translate it into a lambda expresion of untyped lambda calculus.